kikato2022/kikato2022.github.io/_pages/includes/intro.md

 I got my bachelor's degree from the Department of Computer Science and Technology, Tsinghua University, supervised by Prof. [Pin Tao (陶品)](https://www.cs.tsinghua.edu.cn/info/1117/3542.htm).

-&nbsp; These works are open source to the best of my ability.
+I am interested in Computer Graphics.

-&nbsp; I am interested in Computer Graphics.
+These works are open source to the best of my ability.